 So communication is vital – what else does the APM BoK say? and what are the competences for communication?

-Section 2 of the current BoK is about ‘People’, and section 2.1 concerns Interpersonal Skills, with Communication as section 2.1.1.
+Section 2 of the 6th Edition BoK is about ‘People’, and section 2.1 concerns Interpersonal Skills, with Communication as section 2.1.1.
 (The above quotations come from the first paragraphs of section 2.1.1).

 Pages 52 and 53 of the BoK talk about communication, mentioning:

 - Verbal v Non-Verbal

 - Culture, Mood and Team Dynamics

 - Mediums, including SMS, Paper, Electronic, Email, Intranets, and Social Media

 However, none of these are fully explained or described – mainly because the BoK is a set of concepts, terms and activities in the Project Management domain.
 The BoK is a guide, and not a teaching resource.